Specify Application-Specific Signal Properties

 To interactively create or edit

-ValueType objects created with the Model Explorer are initially stored in
+ValueType objects created with these tools are initially stored in the

 To create a